youminds/youminds-sportticker/README.md

 # Soccer  Ticker for Matrix LED Displays with Controlling APP

-A birthday present for my son Moritz.:grinning:
+A Christmas present for my son Moritz.:grinning:

 ![The Sporticker in action with Apps controlling the leagues.](sportticker.jpeg)

-This ticker app retrieves scoccer data from https://www.football-data.org and displays scores and standings on a matrix LED display.
+This ticker app retrieves soccer data from https://www.football-data.org and displays scores and standings on a matrix LED display.

 It is based upon a Raspberry Pi.
 I used a Revision 2 Model B with only one USB and a Edimax WLAN module.
 You may as well use other Raspberry Pi hardware.